jianfengli-geog/jianfengli-geog.github.io/_pages/join-us.md

 ---
 layout: archive
-title: ""
+title: "Join Us"
 permalink: /join-us/
 author_profile: true
-toc: true
 ---

-# MPhil/PhD Students
-We are recruiting MPhil/PhD students for the academic year 2021 starting in September 2021.
+We are recruiting **MPhil/PhD students** for the academic year 2021 starting in September 2021.

 Applicants who majored in Geography, Earth Science, Environmental Science, etc. are welcomed!
 Applicants should pass the English test (i.e., TOEFL-iBT ≥ 79, or IELTS overall band ≥ 6.5).